rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 {{ todo("BCP: Again, unlikely the reader is going to be able to figure this out without help.
 We need some hints. ") }}

-Now, here is the annotated version of the `remove` operation:
+Now, here is the annotated version of `remove`:

 ```c title="solutions/dll/remove.test.c"
 --8<--